 Dave: "Usually you do that, so I needed help.
 I also wanted to let you know about all the excitement that you were missing."

-Interviewer: "The question on everyone's mind: Why do you leave your socks and underwear on the bedroom floor?"
+Interviewer: "And now, the question on everyone's mind: Why do you leave your socks and underwear on the bedroom floor?"

 Dave: "I assume you'll get them."